On the Efficiency of Random Permutation for ADMM and Coordinate Descent: Introduction

 One of the simplest modifications of \eqref{cyclic ADMM} is to add randomness to the update order.
-Randomness in the update order has been very useful in the analysis of block coordinate gradient descent (BCGD) and stochastic gradient descent (SGD).
-In particular, the known iteration complexity bound of randomized BCGD \cite{nesterov2012efficiency} is much better than the known iteration complexity bound of cyclic BCGD \cite{beck2013convergence}: in certain cases the ratio of the two iteration complexity bounds could be as large as $n^3$, where $n$ is the number of blocks\footnote{Rigourously speaking, these two bounds are not directly comparable since the result for the randomized version only holds with high probability, while the result for the cyclic version always holds. }.
-Another example is the comparison of IAG (Incremental Aggregated Gradient) \cite{blatt2007convergent} and its randomized version SAG (Stochastic Average Gradient) \cite{schmidt2013minimizing}: it turns out that the introduction of randomness leads to better iteration complexity bounds and, according to \cite{schmidt2013minimizing}, more aggressive choice of step-size and thus faster convergence in practice.
-These examples show that randomization may improve the algorithm or simplify the analysis.
-The iteration complexity bounds for randomized algorithms are usually established for independent randomization (sampling with replacement), while in practice, random permutation (sampling without replacement) has been reported to exhibit faster convergence (e.g. \cite{shalev2013stochastic,recht2013parallel,sun15thesis}).
-However, the theoretical analysis for random permutation seems to be very difficult since the picked blocks/components are not independent across iterations.
+Randomness has been very useful in the analysis of block coordinate descent (BCD) methods and stochastic gradient descent (SGD) methods.
+In particular, a recent work Sun and Ye \cite{sun2016worst} showed that randomized CD (R-CD) can be up to $O(n^2)$ times faster than cyclic CD (C-CD) for quadratic minimization in the worst case, where $n$ is the number of variables \footnote{Rigorously speaking, these two bounds are not directly comparable since the result for the randomized version only holds with high probability, while the result for the cyclic version always holds; anyhow, this $O(n^2)$ gap is still meaningful if ignoring this difference between deterministic and randomized algorithm.}.
+Another example is the comparison of IAG (Incremental Aggregated Gradient) in Blatt et al. \cite{blatt2007convergent} and its randomized version SAG (Stochastic Average Gradient) \cite{schmidt2013minimizing}: it turns out that the introduction of randomness leads to better iteration complexity bounds.
+There is also some study on randomly permuted version of pure SGD \cite{gurbuzbalaban2015random}.
+These examples show that randomization may improve the algorithm in theory and in practice.

+It is important to note that the iteration complexity bounds for randomized algorithms are usually established for independent randomization (sampling with replacement), while in practice, random permutation (sampling without replacement) has been reported to exhibit faster convergence (e.g. Shalev et al. \cite{shalev2013stochastic}, Recht and Re \cite{recht2013parallel}, Sun \cite{sun15thesis}).
+Interestingly, our simulation shows that for solving linear system of equations, randomly permuted ADMM (RP-ADMM) always converges, but independently randomized versions of ADMM can be divergent even for Gaussian data.
+Therefore, we focus on the analysis of RP-ADMM in this paper.